 Across three receipts on a single morning, Tylernap paid $0.66 total for one rug, three ceiling fans, four air vents, and 55 pieces of porcelain wall tile.
 Conservative retail value was over $1,000.
 Tylernap's quote sums it up.
 "Pretty good penny haul today, over $1,000 retail easily."

 This is what strategic penny shopping looks like when a member knows exactly when SKUs drop.
-Three trips, three windows, three full hauls.
+He knew when to go, and he went three times.

 Paid $0.66 / Retail $1,000+